Didayolo/hsmusic/README.md

 ![logo](logo_hsmusic.png)

-* Data: MIDI files in binary matrix representation
+* Data: MIDI files.
-* Each data point has *many labels*: style, composer, instruments and more to steer generation or do supervised learning
+* Labels: Each data point has *many labels*: style, composer, instruments and more to steer generation or do supervised learning

 ##### Library
 * to_matrix